freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-d.md

 ---

-This is where we tell the browser how to render the webpage correctly.
+This is where you tell the browser how to render the webpage correctly.

 ---